 And read the fine print.
 This should go without saying, but it’s important enough to say: The tiny type can make or break the usefulness of an insurance policy.

 Reading the policy in its entirety will clue you in about exclusions and special circumstances that could make your policy unable to help when you need it.
 We’ll touch on this more below.

-- Award-winning customer service and 24-hour emergency assistance teams
+- Multi-award-winning customer service and 24-hour emergency assistance teams

 What Travel Insurance Doesn’t Cover

 Whether you’re comparing companies on your own or using a travel insurance aggregator to compare quotes, you should protect yourself by finding out exactly how your policy works.

 Too many policyholders learn about the limitations of their coverage after they file a claim.
 Or they file a claim and learn they should have kept receipts in order to access coverage.